- UCAS course code

 Final year

-Lecture units are usually assessed by essay-based exam.
-Students also take two 'honours' papers: degree programme-specific examinations comprising essays and data-handling problems.
+Lecture units are usually assessed by a combination of e-learning activities, course work and essay-based exams.
+Students also take two honours papers: degree programme-specific examinations comprising essays and data-handling problems.

-A significant part of the year (accounting for one-quarter of the overall degree mark) is the project, which is assessed by literature review and a written report.
+A significant part of the year (accounting for one-quarter of the overall degree mark) is the project, which is assessed through a presentation and a written report.

 The final year contributes 60% to your overall degree mark.